 - (a) The Contractor shall submit to the address identified below, for prepayment audit, transportation documents on which the United States will assume freight charges that were paid-- - (1) By the Contractor under a cost-reimbursement contract; and - (2) By a first-tier subcontractor under a cost-reimbursement subcontract thereunder. - (b) Cost-reimbursement Contractors shall only submit for audit those bills of lading with freight shipment charges exceeding \$100.
 Bills under \$100 shall be retained on-site by the Contractor and made available for on-site audits.
 This exception only applies to freight shipment bills and is not intended to apply to bills and invoices for any other transportation services. - (c) Contractors shall submit the above referenced transportation documents to --

-Fermi Site Office Kirk Road and Pine Street MS: 118 Batavia, IL 60510 or, from time to time, in part, if --
+Fermi Site Office Kirk Road and Pine Street MS: 118 Batavia, IL 60510

 CLAUSE I.63 - FAR 52.249-6 TERMINATION (COST-REIMBURSEMENT) (MAY 2004); MODIFIED BY DEAR 970.4905-1 (DEC 2000)